 Taking Indra’s advice, the tree fairy took the form of an ascetic and appeared before the cannibal king.
-Figuring holy men were on par with kings, he decided to make the ascetic victim number one hundred one and ran in pursuit.
-But even with his supernatural speed, fast enough to catch a horse at full gallop, he couldn’t reach the ascetic who walked at a normal pace.
+Figuring holy men were on par with kings, the cannibal king decided to make the ascetic victim one hundred one and ran in pursuit.
+But even with his supernatural speed, fast enough to catch a horse at full gallop, he couldn’t reach the ascetic, who walked at a normal pace.
 Her powers proven, the tree fairy revealed her glorious true self and told the cannibal king he would reach heaven if he brought the Bodhisatta here for the sacrifice.
 The cannibal king resolved to capture him.
-Early the next morning he hid under a lotus leaf in a pond in the Bodhisatta’s royal park, knowing he would go there to take a ceremonial bath because there was a special alignment of the stars.
+Early the next morning, he hid under a lotus leaf in a pond in the Bodhisatta’s royal park, knowing he would go there to take a ceremonial bath because there was a special alignment of the stars the next day.

 At sunrise, as the Bodhisatta traveled to his park, a wise brahmin stopped him and wanted to recite four ancient verses given by Kassapa Buddha (the Buddha from before the era of Gautama, the present Buddha).
 The Bodhisatta was very eager to hear them, but he could not be late to bathe, so he promised to return later.